Skip to main content

 When will DCS take custody of a Safe Haven newborn?

 If no agency takes custody of the infant within 48 hours after completion of the physical examination, DCS must take custody of the infant.
-DCS will also take custody of an infant if the hospital identifies that the infant is older than 72 hours or has been abused or neglected.
+DCS will also take custody of an infant if the hospital identifies that the infant is 30 days old or younger or has been abused or neglected.

 Report Child Abuse